 Continuing Care Retirement Communities are retirement communities with accommodations for independent living, assisted living, memory support and skilled nursing care, offering residents a tiered approach to a continuum of care to accommodate the aging process and the resident’s changing needs.
 Upon entering, health qualified residents can reside independently in single-family apartment homes.
-When (or if) assistance with everyday activities becomes necessary, they can move into assisted living or skilled nursing.
+When (or if) assistance with everyday activities becomes necessary, they can move into our assisted living or skilled nursing care.
 CCRCs give residents the option to live in one community for the duration of their life, with a plan for future care if needed.
 CCRCs provide great levels of comfort to both the resident and their families as much of the stress of future caregiving has been removed.
 What a great plan for the resident, and what a wonderful gift to the family.

 What is an Entrance Fee?

 An Entrance Fee is a one-time lump sum that you pay to live in the community.
 Entrance Fees provide access to the entire community and all the services and amenities provided.
 Entrance Fees are determined by multiple variables: how many people are moving in (1 or 2), the square footage, location of apartment in the community, the view, and upgrades.
 The one-time Entrance Fee for independent living apartments at Parkshore starts at about $489,000.
 As a non-profit community, Parkshore’s entrance fees stay in the community working on behalf of all the residents.